jkniest/pnpm-docker/README.md

 It is based on node 18 and contains [pnpm](https://pnpm.io/).

+## Included in the image
+- Node 18 with NPM
+- pnpm
+- Git

 ## Information

 This image will be deprecated once the offical node image has integrated pnpm or there is an alternative offical image.